gualtierotesta/blog/docs/index.md

 The [Articles](articles/index.md) section contains posts on different topics.

-The [Books](books/index.md) section contains dedicated to book reviews.
+The [Books](books/index.md) section is dedicated to book reviews.

+The [Languages](languages/index.md) section contains info on several programming languages.

 The [Tools](tools/index.md) section includes a set of handy and quick references to several developers' tools.